Are you good at math and interested in metals, minerals, and their extraction? If yes, a career as a Mining Engineer could be ideal for you.

 You need a combination of technical and soft skills to perform the job responsibilities effectively:

-Familiarity with a range of specialized mining equipment and tools
+Familiarity with a range of specialised mining equipment and tools

 Good writing skills to prepare clear and concise reports and instructions to convey their plans to their team